telerik/maui-docs/controls/pdfviewer/display-documents.md

 ## Visualize documents from Byte Array

-Here is a sample how to visualize documents from a byte array.
+Here is a sample how to visualize PDF documents from a byte array.

 <snippet id='pdfviewer-key-features-source-byte' />